hazelcast/hazelcast-jdbc/README.md

 | k8sServicePort                 | Integer | Endpoint port of the service; if specified with a value greater than 0, it overrides the default; 0 by default |

 #### Hazelcast Cloud Configuration
 For connecting to the Hazelcast cloud you only need to specify `discoveryToken` property and use the `cluster-name` as a host in the URL: `jdbc:hazelcast://<cluster-name>/?discoveryToken=<yourDiscoveryToken>`.

 #### Additional Configuration
-Besides URL, it is possible to use [Hazelcast Declarative Configuration](https://docs.hazelcast.com/imdg/4.2/configuration/configuring-declaratively.html) and  [Overriding Configuration](https://docs.hazelcast.com/imdg/4.2/configuration/overriding-configuration-settings) to configure [Hazelcast Java Client](https://docs.hazelcast.com/imdg/4.2/clients/java)
+Besides URL, it is possible to use [Configuration Files](https://docs.hazelcast.com/hazelcast/5.1/configuration/configuring-declaratively) and  [Overriding Configuration](https://docs.hazelcast.com/hazelcast/5.1/configuration/configuring-declaratively#overriding-configuration-with-system-properties-and-environment-variables) to configure the [Hazelcast Java Client](https://docs.hazelcast.com/hazelcast/5.1/clients/java)

 ## SQL
 SQL support is in active development.
-Have a look at [SQL docs](https://docs.hazelcast.com/hazelcast/5.0/sql/sql-overview).
+Have a look at [SQL docs](https://docs.hazelcast.com/hazelcast/5.1/sql/sql-overview).